 - 1 small green bell pepper, cut into 1-inch chunks

-Assemble kabobs: Thread the marinated chicken, peppers, pineapple and sausage onto the soaked skewers.
+- Assemble the kabobs: Thread the marinated chicken, peppers, pineapple and sausage onto the soaked skewers.

 I use a homemade teriyaki sauce, which is part of the recipe below, but you could also pick up a teriyaki marinade at the store if you’d prefer.